litestar-org/litestar/docs/usage/1-routers-and-controllers.md

 other_router = Router(path="/base", route_handlers=[order_router])
 ```

-Once order_router is registered on `other_router`, the previously mentioned paths will now be: "/base/orders/user" and "
+Once `order_router` is registered on `other_router`, the controllers registered on it will be respectively available
-/base/order/partner" respectively.
-You can nest routers as you see fit - but be aware that once a router has been
+on: "/base/orders/user" and "/base/order/partner".

-registered it cannot be re-registered or an exception will be raised.
+You can nest routers as you see fit - but be aware that once a router has been registered it cannot be re-registered or an exception will be raised.

 Finally, you should note that you can register a controller on different routers, the same way you can register
 individual functions: